Habbie/hello-dns/README.md

 .
 86400   IN   SOA   a.root-servers.net. nstld.verisign-grs.com.
 2018032802 1800 900 604800 86400
 ```

-This says: the authoritative server for the root zone is called
-'a.root-servers.net'.
-This name is however only used for diagnostics.
-Secondly, nstld@verisign-grs.com is the email address of the zone
-maintainer.
-Note that the '@' is replaced by a dot.
-Specifically, if the
-email address had been 'nstld.maintainer@verisign-grs.com', this would have
-been stored as nstld\\.maintainer.verisign-grs.com.
-This name would then
-still be 3 labels long, but the first one has a dot in it.

-The following field, 2018032802, is a serial number.
-Quite often, but by
-all means not always, this is a date in proper order (YYYYMMDD), followed by
-two digits indicating updates over the day.
-This serial number is used for
-replication purposes, as are the following 3 numbers.

-Zones are hosted on 'masters'.
-Meanwhile, 'slave' servers poll the master
-for updates, and pull down a new zone if they see new contents, as noted by
-an increase in serial number.

-The numbers 1800 and 900 describe how often a zone should be checked for
-updates (twice an hour), and that if an update check fails it should be
-repeated after 900 seconds.
-Finally, 604800 says that if a master server
-was unreachable for over a week, the zone should be deleted from the slave.
-This is not a popular feature.
+For details of what all these fields mean, please see the [authoritative
+server document](auth.md).

-The final number, 86400, denotes that if a response says a name or RRSET
+The final number however is important here.
+86400 denotes that if a
-does not exist, it will continue to not exist for the next day, and that
+response says a name or RRSET does not exist, it will continue to not exist
-this knowledge may be cached.
+for the next day, and that this knowledge may be cached.

 ### Zone cuts
 As noted, 'www.ietf.org' can live in four places.
 If it lives where it